1wheel/d3-jetpack-module/README.md

 <a name="st" href="#st">#</a> selection.<b>st</b>(<i>name[, value]</i>) [<>](https://github.com/1wheel/d3-jetpack-module/blob/master/src/st.js "Source")

 Works like d3v3's `.attr`.
-Passing an object to value sets multiple attributes, passing a string returns a single attribute and passing a string & second argument sets a single attribute.
+Passing an object to name sets multiple attributes, passing a string returns a single attribute and passing a string & second argument sets a single attribute.

 To avoid having to use quotes around attributes and styles with hyphens when using the object notation, camelCase keys are hyphenated.
 Instead of: